jpmccrea/Auburngrads.github.io/_posts/2015-01-02-Tufte_Weather.md

         group_by(newDay) %>%
         summarise(Pastlow = min(Temp)) # identify lowest temp for each day from 1995-2013

-# create dataframe that identifies the days in 2014 in which the temps were lower than all previous 19 years
+# create dataframe that identifies the days in 2014 in which the temps were lower than all
+# previous 19 years
 PresentLows <- Present %>%
-        left_join(PastLows) %>%  # merge historical lows to current year low data mutate(record = ifelse(Temp<Pastlow, "Y", "N")) %>% # identifies if current year was record low
+        left_join(PastLows) %>%  # merge historical lows to current year low data mutate(record = ifelse(Temp < Pastlow, "Y", "N")) %>% # identify if record low
         filter(record == "Y")  # filter for days that represent current year record lows

 # create dataframe that represents the highest temp for each day for the historical data
 PastHighs <- Past %>%
         group_by(newDay) %>%
-        summarise(Pasthigh = max(Temp))  # identify highest temp for each day from 1995-2013
+        summarise(Pasthigh = max(Temp))  # identify highest temp for each day from '95-'13

-# create dataframe that identifies the days in 2014 in which the temps were higher than all previous 19 years
+# create dataframe that identifies the days in 2014 in which the temps were higher than
+# all previous 19 years
 PresentHighs <- Present %>%
-        left_join(PastHighs) %>%  # merge historical highs to current year low data mutate(record = ifelse(Temp>Pasthigh, "Y", "N")) %>% # identifies if current year was record high
+        left_join(PastHighs) %>%  # merge historical highs to current year low data mutate(record = ifelse(Temp>Pasthigh, "Y", "N")) %>% # identifies if record high
         filter(record == "Y")  # filter for days that represent current year record highs
 ```